ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

   <figcaption>Figure 2: CCSM and BPI Abstraction Architecture</figcaption>
 </figure>

 To maintain modularity in the reference architecture, this document introduces the concept of CCSM and BPI Abstraction.
-A CCSM or BPI Abstraction expressed through a CCSM Abstraction Layer, constitutes technology applications which wrap capabilities of CCSMs and BPIs such that these capabilities can be exposed to applications above the CCSM or BPI Abstraction Layers in a manner that minimizes the dependency of these application on the details of a CCSM and BPI – Figure 2.
+A CCSM or BPI Abstraction expressed through a CCSM Abstraction Layer, constitutes technology applications that wrap capabilities of CCSMs and BPIs such that these capabilities can be exposed to applications above the CCSM or BPI Abstraction Layers in a manner that minimizes the dependency of these applications on the details of a CCSM and BPI – Figure 2.

-The Client CCSM API as an external BPI API is implementation specific and will not be discussed further.
+The Client CCSM API as an external BPI API is implementation-specific and will not be discussed further.

 **[R32]**	CCSMs used in the implementation of a BPI MUST support bilateral and multi-lateral digital representations of legal contracts.